 Filing the Claim

 After you’ve gathered evidence of the accident and your damages, you’ll need to file the insurance claim.
-Your lawyer can help ensure you do this in the correct way.
+Your lawyer can help ensure you do this correctly.
 Your claim will need to prove the at-fault party was negligent in your accident.

 The at-fault party in a motorcycle accident is usually another driver, which means you would file your claim with their auto insurance company.
 Other times, a company or government entity might be at fault for your accident.